 A second point is that the presumed benefits of the system are “one-way” benefits.
 By this I mean the built-in safeguards relate to the processes of enacting of laws; they serve to slow the process down and to provide the opportunity for deliberation before final action is taken.
 By the same token, as Madison acknowledges in Federalist no. 63, if an unjust or ill-conceived measure does somehow make it through the hurdles of the extended republic, it will also take some time to correct the situation.
 I think in this regard matters have turned out to be worse than Madison envisioned.
 One, for instance, would be hard pressed to identify the repeal of any program or policy that confers benefits or privileges on certain sectors of the population, no matter how wasteful, worthless, and inefficient they may prove to be.
 Such measures by their mere passage frequently create interests that are not easily overcome.
 (Think, e.g., English as a second language programs, Department of Education.)

 (b) How does this bear upon Bruce Frohnen’s query?
 The safeguards more or less built in our system are inoperative when it come our interventionist policies that have proved so catastrophic.
-Presidents can make lasting commitments almost on the spur of the moment; they can readily position themselves in ways I indicated in my prior post to unilaterally commit this nation to war, even to the extent of launching a preventive war.
+Presidents can make lasting commitments almost on the spur of the moment; they can readily position themselves in ways I indicated in my prior essay to unilaterally commit this nation to war, even to the extent of launching a preventive war.
 The deliberative processes for these commitments are, to say the least, quite different from those associated with domestic legislation.
 Moreover, the people, subject as they are to lies, distortions, and deceptions, are hardly in any position to exercise control.
 But this is not all.
 Once the deed is done, once the president acts, other intimidating forces come into play, not the least of these being the Neanderthal patriots.

 But the question then becomes, why can’t the people, once they clear their heads, exercise their sovereign prerogatives?
 To begin with, to do so they must face up to the hurdles of the extended republic that I noted above.
 This by itself will be difficult, but our leaders, those who have committed the nation to war, aren’t going to be very helpful in this process.
 In fact, they will constitute an additional obstacle that must be dealt with.
 Partisan considerations will come into play, wherein the president’s party can be expected to support his policies.
 (What is astonishing to me is that with few exceptions the Republicans in Congress followed Bush II right off the cliff.)
 Moreover, among other things, there is a momentum to war that is also extremely difficult to overcome.
 The Democrats encountered this when they took control of Congress thinking they were going to wind down the Iraq War.